32nd Alumni Reunion (2016)

 Although the weekend followed the normal pattern of activities, there were a few things that stood out at this reunion.
 A Hollywood crew shot a documentary about the event.
 Rachael Harris, an actress and daughter of alumni president Cynthia Whitacre Cameron, led the crew and interviewed alumni members and Home staff.
 The documentary is being edited.
 Plans were not certain yet when the documentary will air.

 Longtime alumni committee members Paul Davis and Guy Miller were honored for their many years of service to the alumni as was the late Jack Lindsay.
 A plaque recognizing their work was awarded and will hang near the present Apartments at Cunningham Place on the campus.
-The alumni met every three years in the past, but now meet every two years on the first weekend in July, with the next coming up in 2010.

 If you or a family member are an alumni of the Ohio Masonic Home and would like to reconnect with old friends, please fill out the contact form below.